trexmatt/OKCoin-API/README.md

 Disclaimer
 ==========

 While I've used this code myself and believe it to be error free, I cannot guarantee that.
 Please read through the code and make changes as you see fit.
 If you see anything that doesn't seem right, let me know!

-One important note is that __OKCoin does not use a nonce value__ (an incrementing integer for each trade)!
+IMPORTANT NOTE: __OKCoin does not use a nonce value!__ This means that if something goes wrong and your program keeps sending the same trade request, OKCoin will keep executing it until you run out of money.
+I saw that someone had requested they implement a nonce on the support site so hopefully this happens soon.

-OKCoin is not affiliated with this project, use at your own risk.
+OKCoin is not affiliated with this project.
+Real trading APIs are included.
+Use at your own risk.

 Getting Started
 ==========